rileybbarton/CoastalFiresLevo/README.md

 You can find this option in RStudio under: Tools > Global Options > R-Markdown

-**Pre-Data Processing Instructions:**
+**Optional Pre-Analysis Data Processing Instructions:**

-Before data processing and interpretation, run the following script to get key burn metrics:
+Running the following scripts will give you outputs that are already saved in the "data" folder.
+However, if you want to see how how watershed burn metrics were determined and how the final dataset was gathered and combined from multiple sources, run the following scripts in order:

+_Calculating Watershed Burn Metrics_

 `CoastalFires_dNBR.Rmd`

 Notes:
+ - This script takes dNBR data to calculate burn extent and severity for each watershed.
  - The script is written in R-Markdown chunks that must be completed in order.
  - This is required before running the DataFrameWrangling and DataAnalysis scripts.

-**Initial Data Processing Instructions:**

-In order to combine the datasets and process data prior to data analysis, run the following script:
+_Combining Datasets_

 `CoastalFires_DataFrameWrangling.Rmd`

 Notes:
+ - This script combines the datasets necessary for statistical analysis.
  - The script is written in R-Markdown chunks that must be completed in order.
  - This data processing is required before running the DataAnalysis script.